2sic/2sxc-docs/2sxc Docs Generator/pages/basics/app/folders-and-files/app-json.md

       "description": "The root / edition of the app."
     },
     "staging": {
+      // This is our default edition - will work in 2sxc 17.03.01+
+      "isDefault": true,
       "description": "This is the staging edition of the app",
       // BTW: you can add comments like this
       // This is for a future feature, to auto-copy all files from staging to live